ssi-anik/laravel-broadcast-demo/README.md

 Laravel Broadcast Demo
 ---

+# WARNING
+**THIS PROJECT DOESN'T BOTHER REGARDING SECURITY.
+IT'S UPTO YOU HOW YOU WANT TO IMPLEMENT SECURITY**

 ### Key generation
 You can use any of the following to generate random key if you have PHP installed in your machine.
 - `php artisan key:generate --ansi --show`